brodsa/loopitoy/README.md

 - About Us
 - Login with Social Media using allauth.cocialaccount and django.contrib.site apps
 - Unique Form style
+- After sending contact form, user should be redirected to the home page.

 ## Business Model
 loopitoy is B2C type of e-commerce application as it sells second-hand toys.
 It is a platform which supports circular economy for toys.
 Customers can both buy and sell toys using secure single payment transactions.